-The submission period for Media Agency of the Year runs from July 11 to MIDNIGHT on July 25.
+The submission period for strategy's Media Agency of the Year runs from 9 a.m. on June 28 to 11:59 p.m. on July 19.

 Please start uploading your cases as early as possible after you receive the URL.
 The sooner you start, the more time you’ll have to overcome any glitches that might occur.
 We cannot grant extensions.